leiyangleon/Geogrid/README.md

 **Note:**

-* For radar data, it is recommended to run ISCE up to the step where co-registered SLC's are done, e.g. "mergebursts" for using topsApp.
+* For radar-coordinate imagery, it is recommended to run ISCE up to the step where co-registered SLC's are done, e.g. "mergebursts" for using topsApp.
-* For optical data, the optical images have to be co-registered with the same posting as well as the same x- and y-limits in map coordinates.
+* For Cartesian-coordinate imagery, the images have to be co-registered with the same posting as well as the same x- and y-limits in map coordinates.

 **For quick use:**

-_Radar data:_
+_Radar-coordinate Imagery:_
 * Refer to the file "testGeogrid_ISCE.py" (with ISCE) for the usage of the module and modify it for your own purpose
 * Input files include the master image folder (required), slave image folder (required), a DEM (required; in units of m), local surface slope maps (unitless), velocity maps (in units of m/yr)
 * Output files include 1) the range and azimuth pixel indices (in units of integer image pixels), 2) the range and azimuth pixel displacement (in units of integer image pixels), 3) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic y-coordinate.

-_Optical data:_
+_Cartesian-coordinate Imagery:_
 * Refer to the file "testGeogrid_ISCE.py" (with ISCE) and "testGeogridOptical.py" (standalone) for the usage of the module and modify it for your own purpose
 * Input files include the image 1 (required), image 2 (required), a DEM (required; in units of m), local surface slope maps (unitless), velocity maps (in units of m/yr)
 * Output files include 1) the horizontal and vertical pixel indices (in units of integer image pixels), 2) the horizontal and vertical pixel displacement (in units of integer image pixels), 3) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic y-coordinate.